castlecode/codepub/README.md

 * Part 4: General improvements

 ## Compile and load binary image
-Write code in choice of editor or directly in the live editor [editor](http://python.microbit.org/v/1).
-When ready to compile load script into the live editor and press *Download* this will produce a hex-file.
+Write code in your choice of editor or directly in the live editor [editor](http://python.microbit.org/v/1).
+When ready to compile load script into the live editor and press *Download* this will produce a .hex file.
-Connect Micro:bit to computer, a directory will pop up.
-Drag and drop file to this directory, the program you just wrote will now be flashed into the device.
+Connect Micro:bit to computer.
+Drag and drop the .hex file to the Micro:bit drive, the program you just wrote will now be flashed into the device.

 ## Debug
 Plug in Micro:bit, check which port the Micro:bit is connected to in a terminal